 - Detroit Zoo: The Detroit Zoo has so much to offer visitors year round!
 Along with their amazing and interactive exhibits, there are numerous events during the year.
 The Zoo is home to over 3,300 animals of 280 different species spread over 125 acres in Royal Oak, Michigan.
 Over 1 million people come to the Detroit Zoo annually, making it the largest paid family attraction in Michigan.

 - Henry Ford Museum and Greenfield Village: These venues are stocked full of historical artifacts and buildings.
 They make history come to life and enjoyable for guests of all ages.
 Look ahead in the calendar to see if there are any special exhibits or events coming up.
 Visitors can also take guided tours or wander on their own.
-The IMAX theatre at the Henry Ford Museum shows 3D movies that are out in theatres as well as special features, such as Flight of the Butterflies and Rocky Mountain Express.
+The IMAX theater at the Henry Ford Museum shows 3D movies that are out in theaters as well as special features, such as Flight of the Butterflies and Rocky Mountain Express.

 - Detroit Sporting Events: Metro Detroit is home to the Tigers, Red Wings, Pistons and Lions.
 Going to a Detroit home game is a great experience to share as a family.
 Most of the teams have a special “Kid’s Day” game, where there are specific activities for children.
 Comerica Park even has a ferris wheel and carousel!
 The other venues have games and arcade sections as well.
 These sporting venues also hold concerts and other events as well!

 - Michigan Science Center: Most kids get frustrated and bored when it comes to science, but the Michigan Science Center has found a way to make it exciting and interactive.
 They offer many specialty exhibits, programs and even summer camps.
 One of their current exhibits is the Science of Rock and Roll.
 Kids can learn about rock history and play Guitar Hero on a 40’ Wide screen and 10,000 watt sound system.
-Don’t forget to check out their IMAX theatre featuring movies such as Tornado Alley and Dolphin Experience.
+Don’t forget to check out their IMAX theater featuring movies such as Tornado Alley and Dolphin Experience.

 - Campus Martius Park: Campus Martius Park is a two block district located in downtown Detroit.
 The Fountain Bistro, fountains and green space make up the park area.
 There is always something going on from kid’s activities, events, outdoor movies and live music.
 During the summer they even convert some of the space into a beach area with reclining beach chair, sand, beach shovels and pails!